tdauth/wowr-website/README.md

 ## Updating Map Data (Windows)

 * Play the map and enter the cheat "-website".
-* Adapt the script [updatemapdata.bat](./updatemapdata.bat) with matching file paths and run it.
+* Run the script [updatemapdata.bat](./map/updatemapdata.bat) with matching file paths to update the text files with all generated HTML data for the website.
-* Copy&paste the data from the files in [map](./map) into the corresponding HTML files between the tbody tags and replace all JASS code.
-TODO This step needs some script.
+* Run the script [formatallmapdata.html](./formatallmapdata.html) to update all HTML tables of the website.
 * Add, commit and push all files with git.

 ## Updating Icons (Linux)

-* Enter the file path in and run the script [download.sh](./download.sh) in the [map](./map) folder to download the latest version of the map into the map folder.
+* Enter the file path in and run the script [download.sh](./map/download.sh) in the [map](./map) folder to download the latest version of the map into the map folder.
-* Enter the file path of the map file in [extract_map_icons.sh](./extract_map_icons.sh) and run the script.
+* Enter the file path of the map file in [extract_map_icons.sh](./map/extract_map_icons.sh) and run the script.
 * Add, commit and push all files with git.
-* Optional: If you need the latest icons from Warcraft MPQ archives, place the Warcraft III MPQ archives into the [map](./map) folder and do the same stuff but with the script [extract_war3_icons.sh](./extract_war3_icons.sh).
+* Optional: If you need the latest icons from Warcraft MPQ archives, place the Warcraft III MPQ archives into the [map](./map) folder and do the same stuff but with the script [extract_war3_icons.sh](./map/extract_war3_icons.sh).
 * TODO: CASC archives are not supported yet.

+## Updating Preview Thumbnails of Screenshots (Linux)

+* Run the script [scaledownscreenshots.sh](./scaledownscreenshots.sh)  which generates the preview thumbails into the directory [preview](./screenshots/preview).
+* Use the file paths as image file paths for the thumnails in [index.html](index.html).